-Dropless IV FREE Cataract Surgery
+Dropless IV Free

-The MKO Melt tablet offers Dr. Tyson and Dr. Holzinger several advantages over our previous IV method and has improved our Operating Room’s workflow.
+During IV free cataract surgery, a small pill called the MKO Melt is placed under the patient’s tongue and delivers the required medications over a 2 to 3 minute release period.
+Similar to anesthesia, the patient goes into a state of conscious sedation as the tablet coating melts away.
+The effects are evident after 2 to 3 minutes and peak at about 20 minutes.
+This lasts for 2 to 3 hours.
+The MKO Melt tablet offers Drs.
+Tyson, Williams and Ali several advantages over our previous IV method and has improved our Operating Room’s workflow.
 Dispensing the medication is simple and only a matter of having the patient place the melt under their tongue until it fully dissolves.
-This a more standardized level of sedation and we find that patients ease into and out of the anesthesia more gently than with IV sedation.
-This is about more than just getting rid of the IV; it is about making cataract surgery as enjoyable as possible for our patients.
+This is a more standardized level of sedation and we find that patients ease into and out of the anesthesia more gently than with IV sedation.
+This is about more than just getting rid of the IV- It is about making cataract surgery as pleasant and enjoyable as possible for our patients!

 In addition, it has been common practice for eye surgeons to have cataract surgery patients use eye drops before and after their surgery.
 This regimen almost always causes questions or problems and can be very costly for our patients.
-Dr. Tyson and Dr. Holzinger were always concerned with the drops being put in the eye correctly and in a timely fashion.
+Dr. Tyson, Dr. Williams and Dr. Ali were always concerned with the drops being put in the eye correctly and in a timely fashion.
 And for these reasons, we have decided to eliminate the burden of taking drops for the majority of our patients before and after surgery.
 Instead, our surgeons administer all of the drops needed inside the eye at the end of surgery.
 “It’s very important that the drops are used properly to assure proper healing of the eye after surgery” states Dr. Tyson.
 “Unfortunately, taking these drops can be very confusing.
 I feel much better now that I am the one responsible for instilling all the medication needed in the eye immediately after the cataract surgery is complete.”
 This is a decision that required much research and experience.”
 This is the way it has been done in Europe for many years and with great success” says Dr Tyson.
 “Surgeons in the US are finally catching on and we at Eye Associates are leading the charge!”